siavooshpayandehazad/SoCDep2/README.txt

 ==============================================================================
 AUTHORS:
  	  SIAVOOSH PAYANDEH AZAD
+ 	  BEHRAD NIAZMAND
+ 	  RENÉ PIHLAK
 DATE: MAY 2015
 LICENSE: GNU GENERAL PUBLIC LICENSE Version 2
 PYTHON VER: 2.7.6
 THE GOAL OF THIS PROGRAM IS TO MAKE A PLATFORM FOR TESTING SOME DEPENDABILITY MECHANISMS ON DIFFERENT ARCHITECTURES....
-Copyright (C) 2015 Siavoosh Payandeh Azad
+Copyright (C) 2015 Siavoosh Payandeh Azad, Behrad Niazmand, René Pihlak
 ===============================================================================
  	  IN CASE YOU WANT SOMETHING TO BE IMPLEMENTED, PLEASE CONTACT: siavoosh[AT]ati[DOT]ttu[DOT]ee